mikkohei13/accounts-docker/README.md

 if you want to change email configuration after the first build, this must be done with the Keycloak admin interface.
 (Changing email configuration in secrets/env-files has no effect.)

-To access Keycloak admin interface, do this:
-- Add `sso` to `/etc/hosts`
-- Add this to `docker-compose.yml`:

-		ports:
-		  - 8080:8080

-- Stop and start `sso` service (simple restart isn't enough)
-- Access `sso:8080` with your browser

 # Technical overview of the build & deployment process

 1) Pull latest code from Github